London Congestion Charge in 2026: What You Should Know

 What is the Congestion Charge in London in 2026?

 The Congestion Charge is a daily fee drivers must pay when entering Central London.
-It is currently £15 per day but will increase to £18 from 2 January 2026.
+It has been increased from £15 to £18 per day since 2 January 2026.

 Yes, especially for EV drivers.
 Auto Pay ensures you avoid missing deadlines and allows EVs to benefit from the 25% discount.
 It also reduces the risk of expensive penalties.

 Yes.
-The zone will still be free between Christmas Day and New Year’s Day, as per current rules.
+The zone will still be free between Christmas Day and New Year’s Day.
 The current active and inactive hours will also remain unchanged.

 To get more information like this